-10 Signs Your Website's UX Sucks: Symptoms of Poor User Experience
+10 Signs of Bad Website UX: How to Spot Poor User Experience

 If you are reading this, you’ve probably been having some concerns about your website’s performance.
 You may wonder - how bad is it?
 What do your customers think about it?
 How much is your website hurting your business?